Pragati7979/Data-Science-Project--1-/README.md

 ![](Look%20of%20the%20website.png)

-Deploy this app to cloud (AWS EC2)
+##Deploy this app to cloud (AWS EC2)

+Create EC2 instance using amazon console using following steps :

+1)Search EC2 and the launch instance, select ubuntu as your server machine.
+2)Go to configure security group tab,add rule http and https.
+3)Review and launch.
+4)Create a new key pair.
+5)Download that key and store it into the folder c:\users\praga\.ssh 6)Click on launch instances
+7)Connect to that instance.

-Create EC2 instance using amazon console, also in security group add a rule to allow HTTP incoming traffic Now connect to your instance using a command like this, ssh -i "C:\Users\Viral\.ssh\Banglore.pem" ubuntu@ec2-3-133-88-210.us-east-2.compute.amazonaws.com nginx setup
+Now connect to your instance using a command like this, ssh -i "C:\Users\Viral\.ssh\Banglore.pem" ubuntu@ec2-3-133-88-210.us-east-2.compute.amazonaws.com nginx setup